-In order to better understand the interaction between safety and security in the system design process, we consider in this paper the safety risk assessment process for a given system and study the impact of overlooking failures caused by cyberattacks.
+In order to better understand the interaction between safety and security lifecycles in the system design process, we consider in this paper the safety risk assessment process and study the impact of overlooking failures caused by cyber attacks.
 We refer to such failures as security failures in the rest of the paper.
-By formally introducing the failures caused by attacks into the risk assessment process, we can define the reliability requirements for the cyber components of the system as a function of both the failure rate of physical components and the resilience to cyberattacks.
-This formal requirements specification enables us to understand the design trade-off between higher reliability of physical components vs higher resilience of the cyber component, and the sensitivity of the overall system performance to both types of failures.
+By formally introducing the failures caused by attacks into the risk assessment process, we can define the reliability requirements for the cyber components of the system as a function of both the failure rate of physical components and the resilience to cyber attacks.
+This formal requirements specification enables us to understand the design trade-off between higher reliability of physical components vs higher resilience of cyber components, and the sensitivity of the overall system performance to both types of failures.
 In addition, we can gain insight into the interplay between safety and security and how to integrate both lifecycles during the design process.

-More precisely, we consider the Layer Of Protection Analysis (LOPA), a widely adopted risk assessment method that follows a hazard identification study, such as Hazard and Operability (HAZOP).
+More specifically, we consider the Layer Of Protection Analysis (LOPA), a widely adopted risk assessment method that follows a hazard identification study, such as Hazard and Operability (HAZOP).
 LOPA is carried out to identify whether an additional Safety Instrumented System (SIS) is needed for specific hazardous scenarios to achieve the target risk level.
 As modern SIS is typically an embedded device, it has both physical and security failure modes.
 We mathematically derive the SIS design constraints in terms of both physical and security failure probabilities.
 Additionally, we propose an integrated safety-security design process that shows the flow of information between both lifecycles.